aschalkamp/applied_statistics/README.md

 # applied_statistics

-This repository contains several methods of applied statistics such as generlaized linear models, PCA, and ICA.
+This repository contains several methods of applied statistics such as generalized linear models, PCA, and ICA.

 Those methods are applied to some freely available datasets.